The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

 For each undirected edge in this pattern, there are five possibilities in the DAG for what connection holds between the nodes, as displayed in Fig.~\ref{fig:XY-equiv}.
 In Fig.~\ref{fig:smoke-icstar-all} we display all twenty-five combinations of such possibilities.
 We have also shaded out each of the combinations that introduces a new v-structure -- these combinations are \emph{not} candidates for the causal structure according to the IC* algorithm.
 Hence, the nine causal structures that remain are the candidates returned by IC*.

 How does this answer embody the principles of causal discovery?
-First, the fact that the pattern admits only pairwise confounding is a consequence of the particular sort of minimality assumption going into these algorithms, as we discussed at the beginning of this section.
+First, the fact that one unpacks the pattern into causal structures with only pairwise common causes is a consequence of the minimality assumption, as we discussed at the beginning of this section.
 This is the reason that we do not find in the output of the algorithm any latent variable that is a common cause of all \emph{three} variables $S$, $T$ and $C$.

 Now consider the question of why there is neither a direct causal influence between $S$ and $C$ nor a latent variable that acts as a common cause for the pair.
-The answer is simply that if either of these sorts of influences were acting, then we would \emph{not} find $(S \perp C |T)$; learning $S$ \emph{would} teach us something about $C$ even though $T$ is known.
+The answer is simply that if either of these sorts of influences were acting, then we would \emph{not} find $(S \indep C |T)$; learning $S$ \emph{would} teach us something about $C$ even though $T$ is known.
 In the context of our example, this eliminates the possibility put forward by the tobacco companies of a hypothetical genetic factor that both predisposes people to smoke and to get lung cancer.

-We need not consider the cases where there is also no connection between $S$ and $T$ nor the cases where there is also no connection between $T$ and $C$ because by assumption $(S \perp C|T)$ is the \emph{only} CI relation and therefore $(S \not\perp T)$ and $(T \not\perp C)$.
+We need not consider the cases where there is also no connection between $S$ and $T$ nor the cases where there is also no connection between $T$ and $C$ because by assumption $(S \indep C|T)$ is the \emph{only} CI relation and therefore $(S \not\indep T)$ and $(T \not\indep C)$.